| distribution theory the neoclassical, or marginalist, theory

 marginal productivity: the continuous accumulation of capital depresses the rate of

+interest.
 One type of earning that is not explained by the neoclassical theory of distribution is

 profit, a circumstance that is especially awkward because profits form a substantial part